Phobos-developers/Phobos/docs/User-Interface.md

 ![image](_static/images/scoresuperweapons.gif)
 *Score Counter in Assault Amerika*

-- An additional counter for your active/total harvesters can be added near the credits indicator.
+- This opt-in counter displayes the in-game score (value of killed units minus value of dead units) for the player.
 - The counter is displayed with the format of `(Points)Label`.
 The label is `★ U+2605` by default.
 - You can adjust counter position by `Sidebar.ScoreCounter.Offset`, negative means left/up, positive means right/down.
 - You can supply your own color through `Sidebar.ScoreCounter.Color`, in RGB values.
 The color is white (`255,255,255`) by default.